mapcraftlabs/mapcraft_docs/README.md

 ### runAnalytics

-For instance, attributes on a parcel may be edited, that data will be passed to a pro forma (which has been converted from Excel to Javascript), and certain attributes will be computed by the pro forma and added to the place.
+For instance, attributes on a parcel may be edited, that data will be passed to a pro forma, and certain attributes will be computed by the pro forma and added to the place.

 The runAnalytics method is passed in the feature for which to calculate analytics (which will have any edits the user has made already applied), and a second object which is the global attributes for the current study area.
 The method should return an object which is new attributes that will be added to this place (technically they will be added under the properties key as is standard with geojson).